Real AlphaBeta-Geometries

 for some $f$.
 Taking components gives four equations but two are equivalent under the assumption that $\cal H$ is integrable.

-In fact, from Law \& Matsushita (2008b), a necessary and sufficient condition to solve the first equation of (3.1) is that $[\pi^{A'}]$ is a multiple WPS, and to solve the second equation is that $[\lambda^A]$ is a WPS.
+In fact, from Law \& Matsushita (2011), a necessary and sufficient condition to solve the first equation of (3.1) is that $[\pi^{A'}]$ is a multiple WPS, and to solve the second equation is that $[\lambda^A]$ is a WPS.
 Moreover, one obviously has the necessary condition that

 which is (2.7), i.e., integrability of $\cal H$.
-A natural question is whether the three necessary conditions: integrability of $\cal H$; each of $[\pi^{A'}]$ and $[\lambda^A]$ {\sl multiple} WPSs; are also sufficient to simultaneously solve the pair of equations in (3.1)?
+A natural question is whether these three necessary conditions, integrability of $\cal H$ and each of $[\pi^{A'}]$ and $[\lambda^A]$ {\sl multiple} WPSs, are also sufficient to simultaneously solve the pair of equations in (3.1)?

-To investigate this question, note that if $(U,\Omega^{-2}h,[\pi^{A'}],[\lambda^A])$ is two-sided Walker for some smooth function $\Omega:U \to {\bf R}^+$, then, by Law \& Matsushita (2008b) (3.1), for any smooth function $\chi:U \to {\bf R}^+$ which is constant on $\alpha$-surfaces, $(U,\chi^2\Omega^{-2}h,[\pi^{A'}])$ is still Walker.
+To investigate this question, note that if $(U,\Omega^{-2}h,[\pi^{A'}],[\lambda^A])$ is two-sided Walker for some smooth function $\Omega:U \to {\bf R}^+$, then, by Law \& Matsushita (2011), 3.1, for any smooth function $\chi:U \to {\bf R}^+$ which is constant on $\alpha$-surfaces, the $\alpha$-distribution is still parallel in $(U,\chi^2\Omega^{-2}h,[\pi^{A'}])$.
 Hence, if it is possible to locally conformally rescale $h$ to be two-sided Walker, then it is possible to first rescale $h$ to be Walker for $[\pi^{A'}]$ and then to locally rescale that Walker metric to be two-sided Walker.
 We take this approach to study our question so as to utilize the Walker coordinates introduced in \S 2.